-ii) Represents remuneration from 27 May 2022 to 30 June 2022 as managing director. iii) Represents remuneration from 1 July 2021 to 26 May 2022 as non-executive director.
+ii) Represents remuneration from 27 May 2022 to 30 June 2022 as managing director.

 Services agreements

 Remuneration and other terms of employment for key management personnel is formalised in services agreements.
 Details of the agreement is as follow:

 Name Johan Odendaal

 Title Managing Director

 Date agreement commenced 27 May 2022

 Team of agreement 2 years